 Areas we cover

-- Family law – including divorce, children's and property matters - document drafting and advice
+- Family law – including divorce, children’s and property matters – initial advice only

 - Wills, Enduring Powers of Attorney and Enduring Powers of Guardianship – drafting only

-- Applications for Probate - completing applications and checking online probate applications & completed CAB probate kits
+- Applications for Probate – completing applications, checking online probate applications & selling of CAB probate kits

 - Applications for Letters of Administration – drafting only